finson/sketch/libraries/FirmataDevice/device-driver.md

 ---
 ###Status

+Read information from a register (or virtual register) in the device or device driver.
+Most often, device register numbering starts at 0 and maxes out at about 32, but this depends entirely on the device.
+Virtual registers, on the other hand, are used in this DeviceDriver API to identify various virtual quantities associated with the device.
+Common virtual status register identifiers include:

+    -1  Device default name and a.b.c version number -2  Actual device name and logical unit count
+    -3  Open Logical Units and their state

+The method and its parameters are as follows.

     byte status(int handle, int reg, int count, byte *buf)

 **param** (in) `handle` The device driver selector value returned by Open in a previous call.